dshivrin/react-template/README.md

 # react-template
-react template with parcel-bundler and babel
+React template with parcel-bundler and babel.